 Since 2003 I have been a homemaker.
-My husband needed me home after his brain bleed with surgery to clip a ruptured aneurysm.
-Rebleed and coma with residule impairments but amazing progress ongoing!!
-If you know someone recovering from a brain injury, Rick's progress was not a steady improvement.
+My husband needed me home after a brain injury, Rick's progress was not a steady improvement.
 It occurred in intermittent leap frog jumps.
-Hang In There if you someone with a brain injury.
+Hang In there if you know someone with a brain injury.

 I do want to credit 4-H club as being a major influence in my life.

 --A FAVORITE QUOTE: -- “To hold our tongues when everyone is gossiping, to smile without hostility at people and institutions, to compensate for the shortage of love in the world with more love in small, private matters; to be more faithful in our work, to show greater patience, to forgo the cheap revenge obtainable from mockery and criticism: all these are things we can do.” —Hermann Hesse

 Pop - Disco - Big Band - Jazz - Blue Grass: The Grasscutters w/ Newell Angel